STATE LAW MANDATES

 Has your business met the sexual harassment training requirements as outlined by California Legislation AB 1825 and newly enacted California Legislation SB 1343?
 Impact Compliance Training makes it easy for you to get your employees the mandatory sexual harassment training.
-We offer online, in-person, and DVD harassment training modules and a platform that prevents this from being someone’s full-time job.
+We offer online and in-person, harassment training modules and a platform that prevents this from being someone’s full-time job.
 We can even provide courses to employees that don't have computer or email access through our innovative access code and self-registration course deployment.
 Our online sexual harassment training for employees meets all the requirements for harassment compliance mandates in California.

 Due to these discrimination laws, this instruction must be aimed at the prevention of sexual harassment, abusive conduct, and harassment based on gender in the workplace, and should educate staff on the remedies available to victims.
 Under state law, the training must be developed by qualified attorneys, professors, or harassment prevention consultants, with at least two years in FEHA or Title VII employment law.
 The course needs to meet a two-hour and one-hour minimum for supervisors and non-supervisors, respectively.
 Impact Compliance's courses are developed and supported by subject matter experts and attorneys with decades of experience in FEHA and Title VII law.
 Please click here to access a free course trial today.

 Under California state law, employers must also: